kurtisdmiller/personal-site/content/course/interpersonal/lesson-plan/assignments-overview.md

 1. Review of previous session's content
 2. Overview of Fishbowl Discussion assignment
-   1. Annotating articles
+   1. Purpose of this assignment:
+      1. Familiarization with reading scientific research
+      2. Supports Literature Review assignment
+   2. Components
+      1. One page article summaries
       2. Discussion portion of assignment
       3. Class questions
 3. Overview of Literature Review assignment
+   1. Purpose of this assignment:
+      1. A foundational paper for majors, who will conduct a replication study as their final project
+      2. Expose students to the process of scientific research
+   2. Components
       1. Paper portion of assignment
       2. Presentation portion of assignment
       3. Class questions
 4. How to use these two assignments together
 5. Hands on group work
    1. Example Fishbowl Discussion in class